 - Immunological diseases *: hemolytic anemia, polyarthritis, immunological thrombocytopenia, systemic lupus erythematosus, …

 - Medicines: some treatments can raise the temperature

 - Certain bone diseases: panosteitis in young large dogs for example

 - Trauma: pain can be a cause of fever

-* these diseases result from a disruption of the immune system of the dog’s organism which suddenly begins to no longer recognize an element of its body (its red blood cells, its platelets, its joints, its meninges, its skin, etc.) and which begins to degrade it.
+* these diseases result from a disruption of the immune system of the dog’s organism.
+It suddenly begins to no longer recognize an element of its body.
+The body’s element are its red blood cells, its platelets, its joints, its meninges, its skin, etc. And it begins to degrade it.

-In some dogs who are very stressed in consultation, the temperature can sometimes reach 39.5 ° C or more.
-The veterinarian may possibly ask you to carry out a temperature curve at home (rectal temperature measurement) over one or more days in order to have a precise idea of the variations in body temperature.
+In some dogs who are very stressed in consultation.
+Therefore, the temperature can sometimes reach 39.5 ° C or more.
+The veterinarian may possibly ask you to carry out a temperature curve at home.
+The rectal temperature measurement over one or more days.
+It is great in order to have a precise idea of the variations in body temperature.

 Your veterinarian will perform a comprehensive physical examination to try to look for abnormalities.
 Depending on the anomalies obtained, he will offer you additional examinations which can be very varied: